Helping people and nature thrive

 Y2Y has been referenced in more than 100 peer-reviewed scientific articles to date.
 This work guides our collective efforts and provides resources to support our partners’ work.

-Influencing policy for conservation action
+influencing policy for conservation action

-Y2Y has engaged in the creation of global guidelines for habitat connectivity, area-based conservation targets such as 30×30, and their use in law and policy to implementation.
+Y2Y has engaged in the creation of global guidelines for habitat connectivity, area-based conservation targets such as 30×30, and their use in law and policy implementation.

-Conservation is collaborative
+conservation is collaborative

 Y2Y’s impact reaches widely and prominently because we work with others.

-What happens when we succeed
+what happens when we succeed

-- Wide-ranging wildlife
+• Wide-ranging wildlife

-- Safe places they can call home
+• Safe places they can call home

-- Corridors to connect their mates, habitats and food
+• Corridors to connect their mates, habitats, and food

-- Healthy headwaters for clean water
+• Healthy headwaters for clean water

-- Resilient ecosystems and communities of people
+• Resilient ecosystems and communities of people

 People like you are part of this solution.